6/rails-on-rails/readme.md

 1. create a heroku app on cedar: `heroku create APPNAME -s cedar`
 1. add newrelic: `heroku addons:add newrelic:standard`

+Once you sign up, you can make yourself (or other users) and admin:

+    rails c
+    User.find_by_email("your@email.com").add_role :admin

+Then, navigate to http://localhost:5000/admin to administer data.

 ### start

 run `foreman start`